Barbarpotato/Dashboard-YamaliTB-WebApplication/README.md

 ### react-table
 React Table is a collection of hooks for building powerful tables and datagrid experiences.
 These hooks are lightweight, composable, and ultra-extensible, but do not render any markup or styles for you.
 This effectively means that React Table is a "headless" UI library.
 You can visit this link: <a href="https://react-table-v7.tanstack.com/docs/overview">https://react-table-v7.tanstack.com/docs/overview</a>

+### react-chartsJS-2
+React components for Chart.js, the most popular charting library.
+You can visit this link <a href='https://react-chartjs-2.js.org/'>https://react-chartjs-2.js.org/</a>